-Looking back now, is there anything you have done differently in 2020?
+Looking back now, is there anything you have done differently this year?

 Andrea: One of the hardest things about leading this year was the amount of uncertainty in the world.
 I think our team did a great job being adaptable, creating certainty for ourselves where we could and focusing on our mission.
 One thing that I wish we would have done earlier was to have a public virtual event for our supporters.
 The two we did have were very well received and I think we could have done a few more to give our supporters a chance to connect with the work and our staff.
 I hope the recent videos and digital communications we have been sending out help everyone see the impact of their support and understand that they are part of a global community that is spreading positivity in the world and creating tangible impact for communities that oftentimes are left behind.